Stefan Cebara

-Stefan Cebara ([stěfaːn tsěbara]; born 12 April 1991) is a Canadian professional soccer player.
+Stefan Cebara ([stěfaːn tsěbara]; born 12 April 1991) is a professional soccer player for Rayong in the Thai League 1.
+Born in Yugoslavia, he played for the Canada national team.

 Early life

-Cebara was born in the city of Zadar to a Serb father and a Croat mother and spent his early years in the town of Benkovac.
+Cebara was born in the city of Zadar to a Serb father and a Croatian mother and spent his early years in the town of Benkovac.
 He first moved to Belgrade with his family when he was four, and then to Canada at the age of six.
-At the age of nine he started playing with Windsor FC Nationals.
-He grew up competing in soccer, basketball, hockey, volleyball and track/field.
+At the age of nine, he started playing with Windsor FC Nationals.
+He grew up competing in soccer, basketball, hockey, volleyball, and track and field.

 Club career

 Early career

 Cebara played for the Windsor FC Nationals before moving to Serbia to join Rad Belgrade.
-He played with their youth team, although he also had the chance to play a few exhibition matches with the main team alongside future Canadian national team goalkeeper Milan Borjan.
+He played with their youth team, although he also had the chance to play a few exhibition matches with the main team alongside future Canada national team goalkeeper Milan Borjan.

 Zalaegerszeg

-After a year in Belgrade he moved to Hungary and signed with Zalaegerszeg.
-He scored in his first-team debut on 2 March 2011, in a Hungarian Cup match against Vasas, however as the youngest player on the team he divided his time between the first team and the reserve team.
+After a year in Belgrade, he moved to Hungary and signed with Zalaegerszeg.
+He scored in his first-team debut on 2 March 2011, in a Hungarian Cup match against Vasas, however as the youngest player on the team, he divided his time between the first team and the reserve team.
 Cebara made two appearances in the Hungarian Championship before leaving to join the Canadian U20 team in their World Cup qualifiers.
-After his return the club began experiencing financial difficulties and Cebara had problems cancelling his contract, so he spent the following 6 months inactive.
+After his return to the club, he began experiencing financial difficulties and problems cancelling his contract, so he spent the following six months inactive.

 Celje

-In August 2012 he went on a ten-day trial period at Italian club Udinese, however a month later, on 11 September, he signed a two-year contract with Slovenian side NK Celje.
+In August 2012, he went on a ten-day trial period at Italian club Udinese; however, a month later, on 11 September, he signed a two-year contract with Slovenian side NK Celje.
 He made his debut for Celje on 16 September 2012, in a Slovenian First League game against Koper.